6 Ways Interactive Content Can Power Your Social Media Marketing

 #6 Group Marketing because it takes two to tango!

 Another way you can gain visibility is by posting your interactive content on groups on Facebook and LinkedIn.
-So, get around to actively searching for niche groups that have a decent followership and cater to your industry.
+So, get around to actively searching for niche groups that have decent followership and cater to your industry.
 Usually, closed groups are where quality conversations happen.
-It is better to start off by becoming a member of these groups because there are less chances of being exposed to spam content.
+It is better to start off by becoming a member of these groups because there are fewer chances of being exposed to spam content.

 Once you join the shortlisted groups, start observing the group activity closely.
 Don’t start posting links to your interactive content straightaway.
 Spend a few days interacting with the group members.
 Don’t say, “good post” or “I second that”.
-Instead post thoughtful comments that add value to those reading the blog and interacting in comments.
+Instead, post thoughtful comments that add value to those reading the blog and interacting in comments.
 It is such comments through which you can actually establish your expertise.
 Once you’ve made your expert opinion heard only then start sharing your quiz and calculator.

 Overall, getting your fans to engage with your brand is critical for your success on any social networking platform!
-As you would have guessed, one way to do so is by integrating interactive content with your social media strategy.
+As you would have guessed, one way to do so is by integrating interactive content with your social media marketing strategy.
 However, if you are already doing it then we’re all ears to hear your experiences!
 Let us know your thoughts in the comments section below.